Destinations Greece The Cyclades Mykonos

 Mykonos

-The north-coast beach Mykonos has quietly defended for decades — Agios Sostis is a small, unorganised cove (no sunbeds, no club, no shade you didn't bring) and Kiki's Tavern is at the top of the cliff above it.
-Swim, climb up for the no-reservations lunch, descend for the post-meal second swim.
-The most-defended Mykonian half-day.
+The north-coast beach Mykonos has protected for decades: Agios Sostis is a small, unorganised cove (no sunbeds, no club, no shade you didn't bring), and Kiki's Tavern sits at the top of the cliff above it.
+Swim, climb up for the no-reservations lunch, come back down for the second swim.
+The half-day the island keeps for itself.

 Bring your own shadeKiki's queue from 12.30North coast